prajwl-dh/to-do-list/README.md

 # React + Redux

-A simple todo app using React and Redux.
+A todo-list app using React and Redux.

+Features:
+  - Add tasks
+  - Delete tasks
+  - Mark tasks as completed